codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 performant with high number of connection, it's counterpart for BSD and BSD-like (Mac OSX) systems is **kqueue**.

-We're gonna need some functions to manage our socket descriptor.
+We're gonna need some functions to manage our socket descriptors.

 **src/network.h**